jem-tech-22/jem-tech-22/README.md

 About Me

-Hello Users,

-I am Charles James "Jem" T. Salac, freelance Graphic Designer, and Web Developer.
-I really enjoy building this kind of stuff, design here, code there, and learn anywhere.
+Hello, I’m Charles James “Jem” T. Salac — a freelance Graphic Designer and Web Developer.
+I enjoy creating, whether it’s designing visuals, writing code, or learning new skills along the way.

-I'm 1st year college at ICCT Colleges Cainta Campus and aspiring Fullstack Software Engineer.
-Also, I do graphic designing, video editing, tiktok videos that are related to arts and technology, and such.
+I’m currently a 1st-year college student at ICCT Colleges, Cainta Campus, pursuing my goal of becoming a Full-Stack Software Engineer.
+Alongside web development and design, I also do graphic design, video editing, and create TikTok content related to arts and technology.

-Thank you, Users!
+Thank you for visiting!